rajdeep-314/fractal-frenzy/plan.md

     - saving an image

 - T cross fractal
-    - generating and plotting points for it
+    - generating and plotting points for it: just skimming over the code after an explanation on the board
-    - circular gradient
     - saving an image

 - Mandelbrot set